Flitwick Manor

 Flitwick Manor is a Georgian country house in the south of Flitwick, Bedfordshire, England.
-It is located on Church Road off the A5120 road.
+It is located on Church Road off the A5120.
 Now operating as a hotel, the manor is a Grade II* listed building.
-Now owned by Flitwick Town Council, much of the Grade II Register of Historic Parks and Gardens listed park is accessible to the public.
+It is owned by Flitwick Town Council and much of the Grade II listed park is accessible to the public.

 History

 Edward Blofield built Flitwick Manor in 1632.
 He died in 1663 and left the property to his wife Jane.
 In 1668 she married Samuel Rhodes and the property passed through the Rhodes family until it was bequeathed in 1736 by Benjamin Rhodes to Humphry Dell who was a relative.
 Humphry Dell (1706–1764) was a physician who practised in Flitwick.
 He was a friend of Jeffrey Fisher and acted as godfather to his daughter Anne who was born in 1757.
 When Dell died in 1764 he left Flitwick Manor to Anne Fisher, his goddaughter, but as she was only seven years old her father Jeffrey Fisher was the proprietor until she turned twenty-one.
 An engraving of Flitwick Manor was made during this time in 1776.
 Anne married James Hesse of Edmonton in 1778 but he died in 1783 and in 1789 she married George Brooks (1741–1817).
 The manor then came into the possession of the Brooks family where it remained for the next 145 years.